 In 2011, with an original fundraising goal of $30,000, a runaway Kickstarter campaign netted them almost half-a-million.
 They were in business.

 Soon afterward, the “Apollo” dress shirt hit the market.
 Looking like a traditional button down, the Apollo is anything but.
-The shirt uses “phase change materials” to control body heat and reduce perspiration and odor.
+The 3d printed shirt uses “phase change materials” to control body heat and reduce perspiration and odor.
 It also adapts to the wearer’s shape, and stays tucked in and wrinkle-free all day.
 As TechCrunch summarized: “In essence, it’s a magic shirt.”

 That magic shirt led to magic pants, suits, and more.
 Ministry of Supply now makes high-performance smart clothing for both sexes, including a new line of intelligent jackets that respond to voice commands and learn to automatically heat to your desired temperature.